Marrakesh Museums, breathtaking vistas, local culture and thriving markets. What more could an artistic soul want from a visit to Morocco?

 5 Beautiful Areas To Visit In Morocco

-Home of the Musée Marocain, an ethnographic museum containing an equisite collection of clothing, jewellery and homewares, the artistic soul will revel in the serenity of the terrace overlooking the Rif Mountains.
+Home of the Musée Marocain, an ethnographic museum containing an exquisite collection of clothing, jewelry and housewares, the artistic soul will revel in the serenity of the terrace overlooking the Rif Mountains.

 Admire the intermingling colours of the orange, almond and pomegranate orchards as you meander through the city.

-Take a tour of the World Heritage Listed medina (old town) and meet the weavers, jewellers and leather workers dotted through the city.
+Take a tour of the World Heritage Listed medina (old town) and meet the weavers, jewelers and leather workers dotted through the city.

 Remember your sketchpad and charcoal when you visit Meknès – you won’t be able to resist sketching the tomb hall in in the Mausoleum of Moulay Ismail or the luxuriously decorated salon in the Dar Jamaï Museum.

 If photography is your art of choice, be sure to visit Café Opera, where you can capture the local men sipping mint tea in this grand old venue.

 But don’t put your camera away until you’ve visited the Central Market: It’s a bustling hive of colour and personalities.

 An oasis in the mountains, Tafraoute provides the perfect locale for you to unwind and let your mind wander.

 This area is known for its low set pink houses and wind-sculpted mountains.